anupjsebastian/King_County_House_Price_Prediction/README.md

 ###Redfin Model
 This model used webscraped Redfin data to pull 2019 housing data for analysis.

+1. We then retrained the Original Model with modified features so the Redfin data would run.
+This was because the Redfin data did not contain all of the previously available features.
+This file can be found in the 'low_col_GAMS_DL.ipynb'.
-1. The webscraped data was captured from code in the 'CARSONS NOTEBOOK XXXXX.ipynb'.
+2. Then we webscraped data using code in the 'WS_Zillow_KC_houses_CL.ipynb' file.
 This notebook is commented, and the test data is saved in 'sold_homes_model_validation_data.csv'.
-2. We then retrained the Original Model with modified features so the Redfin data would run, this can be found in the 'low_col_GAMS_DL.ipynb'.
-3. We then tested this data on 340 sold homes in 2019 (look to the presentation for details).
+3. We then tested this data on 340 sold homes in 2019 (look to the presentation for results).
+This data is in the 'Redfin_KC_listings.csv', and was derived from the webscapting sheet also.
-4. Finally, we predicted home prices on 350 homes that are currently listed to see if we could find potential undervalued homes for flip opportunities -- 'low_col_test.ipynb'.
+4. Finally, we predicted home prices on 350 homes that are currently listed to see if we could find potential undervalued homes for flip opportunities.
+This can be found in the  'low_col_test.ipynb' file.